+Along with the changes to the rules described above, EPA revised the ozone and PM2.5 ambient standards in 2007.
+EPA is reviewing the SO2 and NO2 ambient standards as well.
 The shifts in national air monitoring priorities have been accompanied by shifts in the federal funding support and this is anticipated to continue.
-USEPA provides the NDEQ with federal grant funding authorized under Section 103 and Section 105 of the Clean Air Act.
+The EPA provides the NDEQ with federal grant funding authorized under Section 103 and Section 105 of the Clean Air Act.
 Section 105 grant funding is used to support air monitoring to determine compliance with the National Ambient Air Quality Standards as well as other Air Program activities.
 Section 103 funding is used to fund monitoring conducted to evaluate air quality studies and new monitoring techniques.
 A significant difference is that Section 103 grants require no state match, while Section 105 grants require a 40% state match.

-Since PM{2.5} monitoring was initiated in 1999, it has been 100% funded by federal Section 103 grant funds.
+Since PM2.5 monitoring was initiated in 1999, it has been 100% funded by federal Section 103 grant funds.
 That funding was decreased in FY2006, and further decreases are anticipated.

-The potential exists that after Federal Fiscal Year 2008 no Section 103 funding will be available for $PM{2.5}$ monitoring, and that $PM{2.5}$ monitoring will need to be funded using Section 105 and state match funds.
-EPA does not anticipate increases in Section 105 grant funding to accommodate the $PM{2.5}$ monitoring.
-Rather, a re-evaluation of monitoring priorities will likely be necessary to determine monitoring activities within the existing Section 105 funding framework.
+The President's Federal Fiscal Year 2009 Budget did not include any Section 103 funding for PM2.5 and IMPROVE monitoring.
+Those activities were shifted to the Section 105 budget.
+The President's budget included only modest increases in Section 105 funding.
+The expectation would be that PM2.5 monitoring will need to be funded using Section 105 and state match funds.
+EPA does not anticipate sufficient increases in Section 105 grant funding to accommodate the PM2.5 monitoring.
+Rather, a reevaluation of monitoring priorities will likely be necessary to determine monitoring activities within the existing Section 105 funding framework.